LucaJunge/godot_orbit_controls/README.md

 ** In development **

-This plugin adds orbit controls to a camera in Godot.
+This example shows, how you can add orbit controls to a camera in Godot.

 ![](./preview.png)